AutoPub — Publish Python Package Releases to PyPI Upon Pull Request Merge

 Release Early and Often

-For those who don’t mind the extra hoops required by Travis and who don’t want to switch to a more modern CI system, have a look at how Pelican releases are published via AutoPub and Travis.
+For those who want to use GitHub’s built-in Actions CI, have a look at how Pelican releases are published via AutoPub & GitHub Actions.

 What if you aren’t a maintainer, but you need a bug-fix to be shipped for a project that hasn’t had a new version released in a while?
 Create an issue in the project repository, point the maintainers to this page, and ask them to consider making their lives easier by automating package releases.
 Even better, help them out by submitting a pull request that adds AutoPub to the repository’s existing CI flow! 🚀